rootlifted/n4h/docs/_posts/2020-04-25-getting-your-very-own-padded-playpen.md

                 </p>
                 <b>OR</b> <a href="https://docs.docker.com/toolbox/overview/">Docker Toolbox</a>
                 <p>
-                    Which supports more primitive flavours of 64-bit Windows.
+                    (which supports more primitive flavours of 64-bit macOS/Windows)
                 </p>
             </td>
         </tr>